TheStaticMage/firebot-mage-credits-generator/doc/installation.md

 2. Simulate some events in Firebot, such as follows or subscriptions.
 (Events &gt; Simulate Event)

+    :warning: You need to enter the username of an actual user who is in your user database when you simulate events.
+If you leave the username as "Firebot" (a known bot), the credits will not be displayed because this bot is not in your user database.

+    :bulb: It is not necessary to look up the Twitch User ID when you simulate events.
+You may leave this blank.

 3. Roll the credits.
 (Preset Effect Lists &gt; _click the "play" button next to the "Roll credits" list you created_)

 :bulb: You can also watch the credits in an ordinary browser.
 Just copy the `file:///` URL from Firebot into the browser's address bar.
 This is a good way to troubleshoot if necessary.